alexersh/vanilla-todo-list/README.md

 ```

 ### Test the application
-Just start your own local server in your VS code or you can use other server application
+Just start your own local server in your Visual Studio code or you can use other server application